micheal-earl/mikes-program-blog/content/posts/2022-09-07-improving.md

 Most of my time is split between brushing up on data structures and algorithms, working on portolio projects, or applying for jobs.
 It has been exhausting, but I am improving at an unprecedented pace.

 Writing Go code has been eye opening in a lot of ways.
 I hardly understood concurrent design and rarely bothered with pointers (even when the language I used supported them).
 But Go emphasizes these things.
 I know the applications and cost of passing by value or reference.
-I understand channels and goroutines and why they arte such powerful tools.
+I understand channels and goroutines and why they are such powerful tools.

 The next step is to use these concepts and cement them in my mind through a project.
 I've been playing with a toy blockchain implementation and that has been fun, but I really want to create a web app utilizing microservices.
 Something that can scale through concurrent design.